il-mix/pulsar-chocolatey/README.md

 ## To do

-- update package with 'latest' release; wait for a tatic URL to download installer; no more input parameter (version) needed
+- update package with 'latest' release; wait for a static URL to download installer; no more input parameter (version) needed
 - parse version of 'latest' installer (from filename or from embedded data)